Robotic surgery: History

-On 12 May 2008, the first image-guided MR-compatible robotic neurosurgical procedure was performed at University of Calgary by Dr. Garnette Sutherland using the NeuroArm.
-In June 2008, the German Aerospace Centre (DLR) presented a robotic system for minimally invasive surgery, the MiroSurge.
+On 12 May 2008, the first image-guided MR-compatible robotic neurosurgical procedure was performed at the University of Calgary by Dr. Garnette Sutherland using the NeuroArm.
+In June 2008, the German Aerospace Centre (DLR) presented a robotic system for minimally invasive surgery, the MiroSurge neurosurgical robotic system.
 In September 2010, the Eindhoven University of Technology announced the development of the Sofie surgical system, the first surgical robot to employ force feedback.
-In September 2010, the first robotic operation at the femoral vasculature was performed at the University Medical Centre Ljubljana by a team led by Borut Geršak.
+In September 2010, the first robotic operation on the femoral vasculature was performed at the University Medical Centre Ljubljana by a team of surgeons led by Dr. Borut Geršak.

+In 2017, the first robotic system designed specifically for microsurgery and supermicrosurgery, the MUSA system, developed by Microsure (Eindhoven, the Netherlands) was introduced.
+It was first used clinically at Maastricht University Medical Center+ for lymphaticovenous anastomosis (LVA) procedures in patients with lymphedema.

+In 2019 the Versius Surgical System was launched by the British medical device company CMR Surgical.
+It seeks to challenge the Da Vinci surgical system on the global market, claiming its products are more flexible and versatile, with independent modular arms that are "quick and easy to set up."
+Versius' small-scale design signifies that the system is suitable for virtually any operating theater and can be operated at either a standing or a sitting position.

 Uses

 Ophthalmology

-Ophthalmology is still part of the frontier for robotic-assisted surgeries.
-However, there are a couple of robotic systems that are capable of successfully performing surgeries.
+Although ophthalmology was long considered one of the frontiers for robotic-assisted surgeries, in recent decades, several breakthroughs in medicine and health technology paved the way for the development of advanced surgical robotic systems capable of successfully performing ophthalmologic surgeries.